StewAway/digits/README.md

-# Minesweeper
+# Digits
- Implementation of an AI to play minesweeper
+Implementation of an AI to classify handwriting digits.

 ## Usage